lxgr-linux/pokete/wiki.md

 - Effect: [Paralyzation](#paralyzation)

 #### Dia spikes
-Throws a heck lot of diamond spikes at the enemy.
+Throws a heck of a lot of diamond spikes at the enemy.

 - Type: [Stone](#types)
 - Minimum Level: 20